Reinstated Student Program

 What is the Reinstated Student Program?

-In an effort to increase retention and academic success, all students who have been reinstated to the university following academic dismissal are required to meet with a Student Success Center staff member and enter into an academic plan as part of the terms of their reinstatement.
+In an effort to increase retention and academic success, all students who have been reinstated to the university following academic dismissal are required to meet with a Academic Support Center staff member and enter into an academic plan as part of the terms of their reinstatement.
 Students are assessed in the areas of study skills, note-taking, time management, test-taking, motivation, goal setting, self-responsibility and college involvement.

-When should I contact the SSC to set up my Academic Plan?
+When should I contact the ASC to set up my Academic Plan?

-Contact the SSC during the first week classes to set up your first Success Consultation.
+Contact the ASC during the first week classes to set up your first Success Consultation.

-How often will I meet with a staff member from the SSC?
+How often will I meet with a staff member from the ASC?

 This will be determined during your first appointment.
 Students generally meet with their Reinstatement Advisor every other week, however, it is not uncommon to meet more or less frequently depending on the needs of the student.